Overview

 South Africa remains the largest pharmaceutical market in Sub-Saharan Africa.

 The COVID pandemic highlighted the gaps and weaknesses of meeting vaccine and drug demand, and to this end, there is growing interest in developing a strong pharmaceutical and biotech production hub in the country to prepare adequately for the next pandemic.
 Partnerships between U.S. pharma manufacturers and local producers have taken place, focusing on technology transfer to ramp up local production for the continent.
-In mid-2021, the WHO announced they would be supporting an mRNA site in South Africa, which will produce COVID vaccines for the region.
+In April 2023, WHO officially launched its mRNA vaccine technology hub in Cape Town to improve access to vaccines across markets throughout the continent.

 Most innovator drugs are imported with primary supply from India, Germany, United States, and France.
-These will experience slower growth, particularly newer drugs as many may not be on the Essential Medicines List.
+These will experience modest growth (approximately four percent), particularly newer drugs as many may not be on the Essential Medicines List.
 By contrast, generic drugs can expect stronger growth, both in terms of volume and spend, due to high demand and purchasing preferences (public sector), but also because of increased local production driven by government incentives and policies favoring local content.
+Ultimately, however, the South African government’s purchasing decision is driven by price.

 Digital Health